sap-labs-france/ev-server/readme.md

 This application server (NodeJs) collects and stores the data (MongoDB) received from the Charging Stations via the OCPP protocol and exposes a REST service to an Angular front-end dashboard application ([EVSE-Dashboard](https://github.com/LucasBrazi06/ev-dashboard)).

-The application offers:
+The application:
-* Display the charging stations, their status and delivered power in real time.
+* Displays of the charging stations, their status and their delivered power in real time.
-* User managements
+* User management (create, update, delete, authorize, change role...)
 * Charging station charging curve real time
-* Actions on charging stations: Reboot, Clear Cache, Stop Transaction, Unlock Connector
+* Actions on charging stations: Reboot, Clear Cache, Stop Transaction, Unlock Connector...
-* Energy control: lower the enegy delivered by the charging station
+* Energy control: Set the maximum energy delivered by the charging station

 **Live demo here** [Smart EVSE](https://smart-evse.com/)